 Course Overview and Goals:

-HESP graduate and undergraduate students in speech-language pathology and audiology have had the opportunity to travel to Ghana for the past two years.
-Plans are already underway for the third trip to Ghana in August 2025.
-Formal information sessions will be held prior to application deadlines in the Spring of 2025.
+HESP graduate and undergraduate students in speech-language pathology and audiology have had the opportunity to travel to Ghana for the past three years.
+The program is proud to add a Caribbean destination to our portfolio and are happy to announce that the 2026 trip will be to Puerto Rico.

 Information about partnerships are on the way!
 Check back with us soon!